 It’s a nice Widows video editor that won’t demand any payment or add watermarks to your videos, while everyone even an amateur can use it from the first time.

-VSDC Free Video Editor is a free version of the program, it’s designed only for home and educational use.
+VSDC Free Video Editor is a free version of the program, it’s designed only for home video editing and educational use.
 There’s also VSDC Pro version.
 Unlike the free one, it has a video stabilization tool, hardware acceleration VSDC, and advanced interface settings.

 A simple interface, broad functionality, and free access – what else you need to edit videos?
 In the next section, I’ll briefly cover those VSDC’s functions that I think deserve your attention the most.